ezSKAP/digital-electronics-3/labs/project_morse_code_receiver/project.md

 ## TOP module description and simulations

 **TOP module**

 Top module is made to combine all other modules together and make them work for our hardware board.
-So basicaly it takes all inputs and combine them  with our  constrains file (direct property setting for exact board periferies.
+So basicaly it takes all inputs and combine them  with our  constrains file (direct property setting for exact board periferies).

 ![your figure](https://github.com/Hans22301/digital-electronics-1/blob/main/labs/project_morse_code_receiver/images/obrázek_2022-05-04_004706754.png)